dsus121/_Capstone/README.md

 - [ ] Project contains an appropriate level of comments.
 - [X] Project is pushed to GitHub, and contains a README file that documents the project, including an overall description of the project.
 - [X] Standard naming conventions are used throughout the project.
-- [ ] Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).
+- [X] Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).
-- [ ] Level of effort displayed in creativity, presentation, and user experience.
+- [X] Level of effort displayed in creativity, presentation, and user experience.

 ---

 ## (12%) Core JavaScript

 - [X] Demonstrate proper usage of ES6 syntax and tools.
-- [ ] Use functions and classes to adhere to the DRY principle.
+- [X] Use functions and classes to adhere to the DRY principle.
 - [X] Use Promises and async/await, where appropriate.
 - [X] Use Axios or fetch to retrieve data from an API.
 - [X] Use sound programming logic throughout the application.
-- [ ] Use appropriate exception handling.
+- [X] Use appropriate exception handling. (or in my case OVERuse)

 ## (9%) Database

 - [X] Use MongoDB to create a database for your application. **(5%)**
 - [ ] Apply appropriate indexes to your database collections. **(2%)**
-- [ ] Create reasonable schemas for your data by following data modeling best practices. **(2%)**
+- [X] Create reasonable schemas for your data by following data modeling best practices. **(2%)**

 ---